Gabassi/Gabassi/README.md

-- 👋 Hi, I’m @Gabassi - Enterprise Account Executive at Grafana Labs
+- 👋 Hi, I’m @Gabassi - Senior Account Manager at Recorded Future
-- 👀 I’m interested in ways to develop my skills in observability and perpetually curious of how the cloud will influence the industry both technically and commercially.
-Outside of work I enjoy topics like fiscal policy, personal finance, golf, building basic Python applications, spearfishing, exploring remote locations of this world, gym..
+- 👀 Mostly using Github to deploy hobby projects using Vercel, Firebase, Supabase and React/Postgres.
+Also enjoy things like fiscal policy, personal finance, golf, building basic Python applications, spearfishing, exploring remote locations of this world, gym..
 - 💞️ I’m looking to collaborate on projects on growth of anything SaaS
 - 📫 How to reach me - www.gianfrancogabassi.com and gabassig@gmail.com